ariebesehl/FlagOfEarth/ReadMe.md

 ## Motivation

 For a web application I'm working on, I needed a Flag of Earth.
 I entered "Earth" as `$COUNTRY` into my Python script for downloading flag SVGs off of the Wikimedia Commons, and was quite surprised to see it didn't `404`.
-I was also equally surprised by the downloaded flag itself, especially about its inclusion of the sun and the moon, which, more often than not, go ignored on other, rather earth-centric, flag representations of Earth.
+I was also equally surprised by the downloaded flag itself, especially about its inclusion of the sun and the moon, which, more often than not, go ignored on other, rather Earth-centric, flag representations of Earth.
 However, I did soon find the flag somewhat rather lackluster in details, and thought about ways of improving it.

 ## License